Learn what a reduction in force is and how you can cope if you are impacted by one.

 It may be a good idea to upskill if your role still exists across your industry, but most people in your role or most job descriptions for your role incorporate advanced technical skills.
 For example, if you are a graphic designer, you may notice that many design jobs require user experience knowledge, so you may decide to take a UX design course.

-It may be time to reskill if roles like yours are shrinking across your industry (many people with your role are being laid off or there aren’t many companies looking to hire people in your job function).
+It may be time to reskill if roles like yours are shrinking across your industry (layoffs in your role or many companies looking to hire people in your job function).
 For example, if you are an administrative support specialist, you may notice a downward trend in administrative openings.
 However, you may realize you have several transferable skills relevant to project management roles and opt to expand your skill set in that direction.

 Skill development can happen naturally over time.
-Take the industry knowledge and experience you gained in the role you were laid off from and leverage it toward your next step.
+Take the industry knowledge and experience you gained in your previous role and leverage it toward your next step.
 In addition to adding job experience to your resume, be sure to include any newly acquired skills you've developed during your time away from work.
-Include these in a dedicated skills section or highlighting specific programs you’ve completed in a certifications section.
+Include these in a dedicated skills section or highlight specific programs you’ve completed in a certifications section.

+While a RIF is an unstable time, you can take steps to upskill, reskill, and potentially make a career transition.
 As you move into your next career phase, explore Professional Certificates on Coursera.
 Gain key skills in data analytics, project management, UX design, and social media marketing from industry leaders like Google, Meta, and IBM.
-Sign up for a seven-day, full access free trial to prepare for your next career move.
+Sign up for a seven-day, full-access free trial to prepare for your next career move.

 Editorial Team